 9. If we’ve charged you a penalty and you think you have a reasonable excuse

-It is not a reasonable excuse if the relevant failure was because:
+It is not a reasonable excuse if the failure to meet the tax obligation was because:

 - you were acting on advice, unless that advice was addressed to you and took account of your circumstances - relying on general advice given to a group of people or advice addressed to another person or which takes no account of your individual circumstances won’t count as a reasonable excuse